NorthFacing/coder/README.md

 ## Quick start
-1. First of all, you must have a MySQL account.
+1. First of all, you must have a MySQL account and some table.
 2. Replace the dateSource configuration by your own account.
 3. Specify the table you to generate the java code, if you don't, then all the table of the dataSource will be generated.
 4. Run the main method of com.Build.
-5. Now you will get all the code you nedd in the output files path - "D:\outPut", or someWhere else you modified.
+5. Now you will get all the code you nedd in the output files path - "D:\outPut", or somewhere else you modified.

 Enjoy it ~